Finally, you’re all set to go.

-Finally: you’re all set to go on that trip you’ve been planning.
 You booked the cheapest airline tickets, arranged for a pet sitter and packed your bags.
-But before you go, you want to check your flight itinerary, and perhaps print out a copy or two for yourself and relatives.
-Surprisingly, doing so isn’t always as straightforward as you would like, because every airline does it a little differently.
+But before you go, you decide to check your flight itinerary, maybe print out a copy or two for yourself and relatives.
+Surprisingly, doing this isn’t always as straightforward as you’d like because every airline does it a little differently.